Squizzy/XMJ-Mahjong-MacOS-Script/README.md

 * A **script to install XMJ Mahjong on MacOS**.
 * The application is provided by its author for Linux and Windows, but no recent version has been available for MacOS.
   * This script creates it, hopefully with the latest version of the code.
-* Note that Apple has claimed port 5000, so the default here has been set to 4000.
+* Note that Apple has claimed port 5000, so the default here has been modified to 4000.
   * If playing with others on Linux/Windows OS, they need to adjust to this Port 5000 -> 4000 when starting/joining a new game
 * There is no guarantee that this script will work for your machine, or even mess it up, use at your own risk.
 * Please notify of issues (but there will not be any guaranteed response time).
-Fork if desired.

 <!-- ## How to use it?